Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Models and Methods

 and substituting this into Eq.~\eqref{eq:sd_ham} we get

-Since each $\hat{c}_i^\dagger$ or $\hat{c}_i$ operator is represented by $4 \times 4$ matrix (see Sec.~\ref{sec:matrixofccdagger}), and each $\hat{\mathbf{S}}_i$ operator is represented by a $(2S+1) \times (2S+1)$ matrix, the matrix representation of many-body Hamiltonian in Eq.~\eqref{eq:ham_sys} for the chain of $N$ sites in Fig.~\ref{fig:fig1}(b) has size $4^N \times (2S+1)^N$.
-Although larger than our choice of $N=3$ or $N=4$ sites could be diagonalized with state-of-the-art techniques, we restrict our analysis to such small number of sites in order to make the population of energy levels $\epsilon_i$ for a chosen quantum many-body state easy to analyze.
+Since each $\hat{c}_i^\dagger$ or $\hat{c}_i$ operator is represented by $4 \times 4$ matrix (see Sec.~\ref{sec:matrixofccdagger}), and each $\hat{\mathbf{S}}_i$ operator is represented by a $(2S+1) \times (2S+1)$ matrix, the quantum many-body Hamiltonian in Eq.~\eqref{eq:ham_sys} for the chain of $N$ sites in Fig.~\ref{fig:fig1}(b) is represented by a matrix of size $[4^N \times (2S+1)^N] \times [4^N \times (2S+1)^N]$.
+Although systems containing larger than our choice $N=3$ (when electrons are present) or $N \le 7$ (when electrons are absent) sites could be diagonalized with state-of-the-art numerical algorithms~\cite{Wang2019}, we restrict our analysis to such smaller number of sites in order to make the analysis transparent and pedagogical---see, e.g., easy-to-follow visualization of ground and excited quantum many-body states depicting population of a small number of energy levels $\epsilon_i$ in Figs.~\ref{fig:fig7} and ~\ref{fig:fig9}, respectively.